chdemko/pandoc-listof/README.md

 Exercise \#
 ~~~

-This version of pandoc-listof was tested using pandoc 1.15.1 and is known to work under linux, Mac OS X and Windows.
+This version of pandoc-listof was tested using pandoc 1.15.1 and pandoc 1.16 and is known to work under linux, Mac OS X and Windows.

 [pandoc]: http://pandoc.org/
 [pandoc-listof-sample.md]: https://raw.githubusercontent.com/chdemko/pandoc-listof/master/pandoc-listof-sample.md